-The most common symptom that you have a bad ignition coil is Acura check engine light coming on and engine misfire.
+The most common symptom that you have a bad ignition coil is Acura check engine light coming on and engengine light coming on and engine misfire.

 What you will need

-- Park your ACURA on level ground.
-To avoid getting burned, allow the engine to cool down before you start replacing the ignition coils.
+- Park the ACURA on level ground.
+To avoid getting burned, allow the engine to cool down before replacing the ignition coils.

 - Pull the hood release located under the dashboard (driver's side).
 Open the hood.

 - Disconnect the negative battery terminal.
 The cable you need to disconnect is the black cable with the (-) symbol next to it.
 The battery post that will be disconnected will either have the minus (-) symbol or the words NEG, NEGATIVE printed.
 The positive (RED) cable can remain connected.